How Listening Instantly Improves Employee Relations

 Can you imagine how damaging this can be for employee relations?
 Or relationships of all kinds, for that matter.

-Don't think ahead when someone is talking.
-Instead, listen to them, and remain in the moment.
+Be careful not to prepare your answer when someone is talking.
+Instead, actively listen, and stay in the moment by practising mindfulness.
 Pay attention to the speed, volume, and voice tone.
-So often, messages live below the surface and aren't evident unless we pay attention.
+So often, messages live below the surface and aren't evident unless we pay close attention.

-When consulting, I find poor listening causes the most significant challenges.
-When employees misinterpret the message being shared, they may feel offended.
+When coaching, I find poor listening causes the most significant challenges.
+Employees who misinterpret the message may feel offended and often take it personally.
 Or, perhaps even worse, they may disengage entirely.
 Ultimately, this negatively impacts employee relations and overall productivity.

 One who is focused and actively listens asks appropriate questions to seek clarification and information when they don't fully comprehend the speaker's words.
 I've seen the direct correlation between listening and employee relations through consulting.

 And why not take the time to do this?
 After all, you'll benefit tremendously the more you focus on building your listening skills.
 And it won't only be you who benefits from listening.
-You'll find personal, and employee relations improve almost instantly just by taking the time to listen.
+Personal and employee relations improve almost instantly just by taking the time to listen.

 How to Successfully Retain a High Performing Team »